 I turned on the television and within minutes there was hateful sarcastic speech, so I turned it off.
 Then I went to my email and read a Next Door Neighbor question where within minutes a comment popped up that was very inflammatory about the area in which we live.
 I backed out of that site quickly.

-Our church opened for services in the new church building today but we did not attend.
-We did watch it virtually and it was nice to see that people were in attendance.
+Our church opened for services in the new church building but we did not attend.
+We do watch it virtually and it was nice to see that people were in attendance.
 It was far from full due to covid restrictions for our sector of society.
-We are advised (not ruled) by our government to stay home and stay well.
+We are advised by our government to stay home and stay well.